SaifTTU/Virtual-Reality---CS-4331---Project-2/README.md

 Update: so the developement photo actually doesn't let you see, or preview the images I posted.

-Bellow is the video of our completed game that I never got around to uploading on github but here it is:
+However, this is the video of our completed game that I never got around to uploading on github but here it is:

 https://www.youtube.com/watch?v=3IXx7vdjOA4